 - Our events are held on Thursdays – with one more workday to go, folks don’t mind staying out a bit later than usual.

-- Compelling educational content – In addition to our sponsor’s request, our Featured Discussions cover topics sourced from the guests, ensuring they have a valuable evening.
+- Compelling educational content – In addition to our sponsor’s request, our discussion topics are sourced from the guests, ensuring they have a valuable evening.

 - Networking – with guests from multiple health systems, attendees get to interact with peers they might not usually see.